guiomarpescador/gps_benchmark_settings/README.md

 ## Motivation

 Sparse Gaussian Processes approximate the full GP by using a set of **M** inducing points.
-Choosing M involves a fundamental trade-off:
+Choosing M is important:

-- **M too small** — the approximation is poor and predictive accuracy degrades.
+- **M too small** — the approximation is poor and we sacrifice performance.
 - **M too large** — computation is wasted without meaningful improvement.

 This repository provides tools to find the **smallest M** that stays within a given percentage of full-model performance, following the methodology of [Pescador-Barrios et al. (2025)](https://arxiv.org/abs/2408.07588).